fiskl-accounting/help-docs/docs/Settings-Configurations/tax-settings.md

 Final price of the item: $100 + $15.47 = $115.47
 </details>

-### 3. Tax ID/VAT numbers
+### 3. Tax ID/VAT Numbers

-In this section, you can manage your Tax IDs (also referred to as Tax Agency numbers).
+In this section, you can manage your `Tax IDs` (also referred to as Tax Agency numbers or Tax Number).
 Each `Tax ID` is associated with:

 - Country
 - Currency
 - Specific taxes

-When you create a new tax number, a corresponding `Liability` account in the `Chart of Accounts` will be created.
+Each `Tax Number` is linked to a corresponding `Liability` Ledger Account with a matching name.
+All transactions for that Tax Number will be recorded as journal entries in this Ledger Account.
+When you create a new Tax Number, a corresponding Ledger Account will automatically be created in the `Chart of Accounts`.
+If you rename a Tax Number, the corresponding Ledger Account will also be renamed.

 ## Setting up taxes